DataDog/browser-sdk/packages/rum/README.md

     replaySampleRate: 50
 });
 ```

-In this case, it means that we are taking 50% of all sessions, and half of those sessions are being tracked as the Session Replay RUM option, meaning left over sessions are being tracked as Browser RUM.
+In the example above, 50% of all sessions are collected.
+The Session Replay RUM option tracks half of these sessions while the Browser RUM option tracks the remaining half of these sessions.

+## Further Reading

+{{< partial name="whats-next/whats-next.html" >}}

 [1]: https://app.datadoghq.com/rum/list
 [2]: https://docs.datadoghq.com/real_user_monitoring/data_collected/